heinekmadsen/esphome_components/README.md

 My creation of custom components fro ESP home.

 ### Recent updates
+21-03-2022 - WavinAhc9000v2 - A big thanks to nic6911 https://github.com/nic6911 for testing the comfort temperature config file and providing config files for confort for all the channels

 18-03-2022 - WavinAhc9000v2 - Added a file for comfort temperature for channel 1.
 Only for testing.
 HAVENT TESTED MY SELF AS I DONT HAVE A THERMOSTAT WITH IR.
 Please report back if working or not.

 16-03-2022 - WavinAhc9000v2 - Inspired by Jopand's work on the nilan custom component I have created an updated version for Wavin Ahc 9000, utilizing the esphome modbus_controller and alot of esphome lambda (Thank you for not using standard modbus function Wavin!).